BYU-ITC-210/BYU-ITC-210.github.io/S05-JsDomEvents.md

 The **inline JavaScript** within the `onclick` attribute connects the onclick event of the button to the corresponding JavaScript function.

+Load your page into a browser and click the **Load Article** button.

 ## Attaching Events Using Element Properties

 Add the following function to the `script` section of your page.